 Glasgow-based Josh Jaconelli wanted to make his daughter Ava feel special on Halloween this year.
 After tinkering with her wheelchair a little bit, that's exactly what he did.

 Editor's Note: This article was originally published on November 7, 2019.

 When you're disabled as a child, there's a lot you can't do that other kids can.
 From the games during recess to the equipment in the park, the things that define a traditional childhood can feel out of reach.
 However, with enough dedication and a little ingenuity, all events can become inclusive and just as fun.
 When it comes to Halloween, dressing up and going trick or treating is a staple of any childhood.
 Therefore, when this loving dad was able to transform his daughter's wheelchair into Cinderella's iconic carriage, he probably won the coveted award for World's Best Dad.

-Sourcing some tinsel, plumbing pipe, and fairy lights, he took to his daughter's wheelchair.
-After a little bit of tinkering and daddy expertise, he completely transformed the six-year-old's wheelchair into Cinderella's magical carriage.
+Sourcing some tinsel, plumbing pipe and fairy lights, he started decorating his daughter's wheelchair.
+After a little bit of tinkering and daddy expertise, he completely transformed the 6-year-old's wheelchair into Cinderella's magical carriage.
 To Ava, it was as if she got to live in her own real-life fairytale.
 The wheelchair was even topped with a paper crown to let everyone know that Ava was, in fact, a princess.
 On the night of Halloween, she put on a beautiful blue dress and looked like Cinderella herself had stepped out of a storybook.